How to create the perfect family friendly garden

 Although poisoning from garden plants is extremely rare, it is important to be vigilant.
 The RHS has some good information on poisonous garden plants, but a good approach is to teach your children not to eat any garden plants.

 With our gardens, as in all areas of life, our priorities change when we have a family.
-And as our children grow and develop, a well designed garden can continue to provide them with somewhere to play, relax, learn about nature and perhaps even instil an early love of gardening.
+As our children grow and develop, a well designed garden can continue to provide them with somewhere to play, relax, learn about nature and perhaps even instil an early love of gardening.
 Got a question?
 Get in touch with us, we'd be more than happy to help!